 Think carefully if you’re considering adopting a dog with special needs, especially if the dog is prone to anxiety or has behavioral issues to work on.
 Damage to the apartment means you might lose out on the deposit refund, and apartments are not always the best places for dogs with special needs.

 Dogs with special needs can be fulfilling and loving companions, and many people enjoy giving forever homes to animals that are not conventionally appealing or who require extra care, making them less likely to find homes in general.
 Unfortunately, your living situation can affect the quality of life of a pet, and apartments mean no yard to play in off-leash.
-Furthermore, being on upper floors limits how easy it is to take a dog out for bathroom breaks.
+Furthermore, being on the upper floors limits how easy it is to take a dog out for bathroom breaks.
 Remember to be fair to the animal in all your considerations!

-Dogs are a huge commitment, and in apartments, the financial strain, coupled with logistical difficulties, require some extra planning if you want to adopt one.
+Dogs are a huge commitment, and in apartments, the financial strain, coupled with logistical difficulties, requires some extra planning if you want to adopt one.
 That doesn’t mean “you can’t,” or “you shouldn’t”; it just means that you need to take some extra care when selecting the right dogs for apartment living.

 – Noah Rue